theiagen/Mid-Atlantic-SDP4PHB-2025/exercises/exercise04.md

 The Nextflow configuration syntax is based on the Nextflow script syntax.
 It is designed for setting configuration options in a declarative manner while also allowing for dynamic expressions where appropriate.
 Nextflow config file may consist of any number of assignments, blocks, and includes.
 Config files may also contain comments in the same manner as scripts.
 See [here](https://www.nextflow.io/docs/latest/reference/syntax.html#syntax-page) for more information on Nextflow's syntax.

+**Processes** can be configured seperately by calling the `process` scope.
+More information if available [here](https://www.nextflow.io/docs/latest/config.html#process-configuration).

+Configuration files can contain the definition of one or more **profiles**.
+A profile is a set of configuration attributes that can be selected during pipeline execution by using the `-profile` command line option.
+More information if available [here](https://www.nextflow.io/docs/latest/config.html#config-profiles).

 ```nextflow
 // Define default settings
 params {